ArkanWiryaS/re/heu1.md

 _Accelerators – unseen by the novice user – may often speed up the interaction for the expert user, such that the system can cater to both inexperienced and experienced users.
 Allow users to tailor frequent actions._

 **Is the heuristic violated?
 How?**
-Yes.
-Tidak ada keyboard shortcuts untuk power users.
-No personalization options untuk different user types.
-All users see same interface regardless of experience level, tidak ada customization untuk frequent actions atau adaptive interface.
+**Partially violated.** Platform sudah menyediakan multiple pathways untuk different user types (innovator vs investor), dengan dedicated sections dan forms.
+Namun, tidak ada personalization features atau shortcuts untuk experienced users.
+Interface sama untuk semua experience levels, tidak ada customization options.

 **Severity:** Minor (2)